DALAI-FIN/dalai-fin.github.io/about_en.md

 # We develop research‑backed tools to take your language skills to the next level

-DALAI‑FIN is a research project aiming to revolutionize adult second‑language teaching and learning for migrants who already have basic Finnish or Swedish skills, but require greater proficiency:
+The DALAI‑FIN Research Project aims to revolutionize and democratize second‑language teaching and learning for adult immigrants.
+The target audience is learners who already have basic Finnish or Swedish skills, and require greater proficiency to:

-- to become employed,
+- gain employment,
-- to support fluent communication at work, or
+- support fluent communication at work, or
-- to participate fully in the social, cultural, and political life in Finland.
+- participate fully in the social, cultural, and political life in Finland.

-Over the course of this project, we are developing a state‑of‑the‑art, AI‑boosted, research‑backed language‑learning ecosystem together with Finnish and Swedish learners and teachers.
+DALAI-FIN develops a state‑of‑the‑art, AI‑assisted language‑learning ecosystem, in collaboration together with Finnish and Swedish learners and teachers.

 ![](/assets/images/dalai_ecosystem_nocentre_white.png)